Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Her father in particular oppressed her and wouldn't allow her to marry.
 There were no romantic relationships in her life by all accounts.
 She must have been driven to the point of willing herself dead.
 Little wonder that when Robert Browning came along she was given a new lease of life.

-Turning to religious feelings in line eleven, the speaker refers to a lost love she once had for the saints - perhaps those of the christian church, of conventional religion.
+Turning to religious feelings in line 11, the speaker refers to a lost love she once had for the saints—perhaps those of the christian church, of conventional religion.
 Or could she be looking back at the saintly people in her life, those she held in great regard and loved?

 And, in the final line, if God grants it, she'll carry on loving her husband even more after she dies.

-So her love will go on and on, beyond the grave, gaining strength, transcendant.
+So her love will go on and on, beyond the grave, gaining strength, transcendent.

-The rhyme scheme is traditional - abbaabbacdcdcd - and the end rhymes are mostly full except for: ways/Grace and use/loose/choose.
+The rhyme scheme is traditional—abbaabbacdcdcd—and the end rhymes are mostly full except for: ways/Grace and use/loose/choose, which are slant rhymes.
 The full rhymes bring closure and help bind the lines together.

-Iambic pentameter is dominant, that is, there are ten beats and five feet/stresses/beats to most lines, for example :
+Iambic pentameter is dominant, that is, there are 10 beats and five feet/stresses/beats to most lines, for example: